About us

 Our vision

-A sustainable independent media sector that has an established presence in Europe.
+A sustainable, independent media sector with a strong and lasting presence in Europe.

 Our mission